 Now the problems came in their way to sell all the cars and how did they do it is interesting to watch.

 “”Pain is weakness leaving the body””.

 The Founder is a 2016 American biographical drama movie directed by John Lee Hancock and written by Robert Siegel.
 The movie portrays the story of Creation of the McDonald’s fast-food restaurant chain by Ray Kroc.
 But it didn’t grow big by chance- because Ray partners with the brothers to open franchises don’t able to satisfy them to open new franchises and grow million dollars business.

-However, this movie can show you how a simple idea for product sell at a fair price can explode with popularity.
+However, this movie can show you how a simple idea for products to sell at a fair price can explode with popularity.

-Ray Kroc always believe that “”nothing in the world can take place of persistence.
+Ray Kroc always believes that ” nothing in the world can take place of persistence.
 Talent will not; nothing is more common than unsuccessful men with talent.
-Genius will not; unrewarded genius is almost a proverb””
+Genius will not; unrewarded genius is almost a proverb”